Vaibhavs10/translate-with-whisper/README.md

 list_of_languages = ["de", "it", "es", "nl", "fr"]
 ```

+## Magic sauce 🍝

-Time for the magic sauce, here, we essentially force Whisper to decode in the specific language.
+We essentially force Whisper to decode in the specific language.
 Because Whisper was trained on 600K+ hours of data it is able to do so fairly well.

 So the only change you'd need to make to make this happen would be to set the task as `transcribe` and change the target language.
 ```python